 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

-The upcoming 10-episode drama is a comedic look into Dickinson’s world, told through her imaginative point of view.
+The 10-episode drama is a comedic look into Dickinson’s world, told through her imaginative point of view.
 Each of the half-hour episodes will explore the constraints of 1800s society, gender, and family from the perspective of a budding writer who doesn’t fit into the Victorian era.

 “Dickinson” – with its modern sensibility – is part of the first wave of original programming for Apple’s new streaming service, Apple TV Plus.
 From the looks of the trailer below, the series is aimed at the younger generation and may not appeal to purists, but the series has received some glowing reviews for it’s wit and intelligence.

-Filming on “Dickinson,” which took place in Old Bethpage, New York, is now complete, and the period series is coming exclusively to Apple TV Plus in the fall of 2019, when the service launches.
-Look for it November 1.
+“Dickinson” was filmed in Old Bethpage, New York, and the first season of the period series premiered exclusively on Apple TV Plus in the fall of 2019, when the service launched.